wang-q/withncbi/pop/README.md

 ### Species with assemblies

-Check also the outgroups of the family Hypocreaceae.
+Check also the family Hypocreaceae for outgroups.

 ```shell
 cd ~/data/alignment/Trichoderma